njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to display files without bin word
+Script to display lines starting with letters